UDub-Impact/OData-Connector/connector guide.md

 Before reading further, please take a moment to consider your privacy concerns and read the blurb below about user data.

 ## Editing the connector
+*Note: these steps may be out of date.
+If you encounter any issues, the specification provided from Google can be found [here](https://developers.google.com/datastudio/connector/build)*
 1. Fork this repository (or edit it in any other way you like)
 2. Head to https://www.google.com/script/start/
 3. Click "start scripting" along the top bar